percona/docs-home/docs/blog/posts/Percona Everest/everest-1.3.0-release.md

 - Database status: Percona Everest enables you to quickly monitor the status of your databases directly from the details page for each database.

-- PSMDB Operator: Percona Everest now supports PSMDB Operator v1.17.0.
+- Supported operator: Percona Everest now supports PSMDB Operator v1.17.0.

 Explore the new features, improvements, bug fixes, and known issues in Percona Everest 1.3.0 [release notes](https://docs.percona.com/everest/release-notes/Percona-Everest-1.3.0-%282024-11-18%29.html){:target="_blank"}.